 Tenerife is a popular holiday destination for us Brits, and for many other nationalities too.
 The year-round sun, delicious food and short flight time make it an ideal getaway from most European countries.
 But while many tourists flock for the southern resorts of Los Cristianos, Playa de las Americas and Costa Adeje, the northern gem of Puerto de la Cruz doesn’t get the attention it truly deserves.

-With companies such as Holiday Gemsoffering affordable package holidays to the area, and plenty to see and do close by, it’s easy to see why this is a popular holiday spot in the north.
+With many companies offering affordable package holidays to the area, and plenty to see and do close by, it’s easy to see why this is a popular holiday spot in the north.
 Here are just ten reasons why it should be on everyone’s to-visit list:

 Black Sand Beaches

 In contrast to the golden beaches of the south, Puerto de la Cruz in the north channels the volcanic island vibes with black sand beaches.
 Add the gorgeous sea views and clear blue skies Tenerife is famous for, and it really is a sight to see!

 Just a stone’s throw from the centre of Puerto de la Cruz, the world famous Loro Parque offers a great day out for everyone.
 Rated #1 on TripAdvisor for activities in Puerto de la Cruz, this is a definite must do for anyone wanting to see animals in impressive and scenic surroundings.
 Plus, if you’re a fan of waterparks Loro Parque offers twin tickets – hello discount! – with Siam Park in Costa Adeje, an hours drive away.
 With the Thai scenery, numerous rides to please all adrenalin levels and it’s very own beach area, it’s no surprise that Siam Park is ranked #1 on TripAdvisor’s list of things to do in Costa Adeje.